sophiegoblin/sophiegoblin.github.io/index.md

 <h3 class="center">ABOUT</h3>

 Since <span class="bold-number">1989</span>, art has been the language I speak and the bible I swear by.
-My lifelong creative education ranges an exemplary repository of art, music, movement, science, philosophy and youth work.
+My lifelong creative education ranges an beautiful repository of art, music, movement, science, philosophy and youth work.

 ![Lines on arm](/img/self/closed.jpg "self portrait")